Same-sex marriage (SSM) in Utah:

 2014-JAN-06: U.S. Supreme Court issues its own stay:

 In spite of a District Court Judge refusing to issue a stay, and the the 10th Circuit Court of Appeals refusing three times to issue a stay, the U.S. Supreme Court this morning decided to issue its own stay.
 This has stopped, at least temporarily, any further same-sex marriages from taking place in Utah.
-This stay will be in place until United States Court of Appeals for the Tenth Circuit issues its ruling.
-That will probably be sometime in 2014.
+This stay will be in place until United States Court of Appeals for the Tenth Circuit issues its ruling later in 2014.

 The following information sources were used to prepare and update the above